Quandre Diggs: 2018

 On September 3, 2018, Diggs signed a three-year, $20.4 million contract extension with the Lions.

 On September 10, in the season opener on Monday Night Football, Diggs intercepted Sam Darnold's first career pass attempt and returned it 37 yards for a touchdown in a game against the Jets.

-Seattle Seahawks
+For the first season in his career, Diggs was the season long starter.
+He finished with 78 tackles, three interceptions, one pick-six, and eight passes defended.
+He also returned 2 punts, one of them for 4 yards, following a late-season injury to Bruce Ellington.

 2019

+Diggs was the starter and defensive team captain for the Lions through the first 4 games of the season, but left the Week 4 game against the Chiefs in the first half with a hamstring injury that kept him out of the Week 5 game.
+He returned for Week 6.

 On October 22, 2019, Diggs was traded along with a 7th round pick to the Seattle Seahawks for a fifth round pick in the 2020 NFL draft.
+Detroit used it to draft Jason Huntley who they waived in the offseason.

+Seattle Seahawks (first stint)

+2019

-Diggs made his debut with the Seahawks in Week 10 against the San Francisco 49ers on Monday Night Football.
+Diggs made his debut with the Seahawks in Week 10 against the San Francisco 49ers on Monday Night Football after missing his first two weeks with the team due to his hamstring injury from late September.
 In the game, Diggs recorded an interception off Jimmy Garoppolo which he returned for 44 yards in the 27–24 overtime win.

 In Week 12 against the Philadelphia Eagles, Diggs forced a fumble on tight end Dallas Goedert which he recovered in the 17–9 win.
 In Week 14 against the Rams, he intercepted 2 passes thrown by Jared Goff and returned one for a 55-yard touchdown in the 28–12 loss.
+The next week he sprained his ankle against Carolina and spent the final two weeks of the season inactive.

+He finished the 2019 season with 41 tackles, three interceptions, one pick-six, three passes defended, and one forced fumble.
+He played in his first career playoff games as the Seahawks advanced to the divisional round.

 Diggs was named to the Pro Bowl on January 17, 2020, as an alternate.